angelaambroz/year-second/README.md

 21. ~~Problem: it is EXTREMELY SLOW.
 What can I do?~~ Instead of writing a video file iteratively, put everything in an array and concat.
 Also, [0,-1] was super slow.
 22. ~~How to deal with `fps` issue in both phone videos and webcam videos?~~ Wasn't fps, but size of the clip!
 23. Slot in the 'forgot.' video into final year video.
+24. Add a countdown: how many days left to make videos?
+25. Anything after March 15: instead of sorting/organizing/naming by date-modified, need to do it all by filename.

 ### Resources